Choosing the Right Water Heater for Your Home

 Traditional or Tankless

-Traditional water heaters are equipped with a large tank that stores heated water, which requires sufficient space.
+Traditional water heaters come with a large tank that stores heated water, which requires ample space.
 Gas models also need additional space for air to circulate around the burner unit.
 If you do not have the space to install a traditional model with the correct size storage tank, consider a tankless unit.

 This appliance requires less space because it does not store water.
-They heat water only when a hot water faucet is open.
+Tankless heaters warm water only when a hot water faucet is open.
 Although more expensive than standard water heaters, tankless units are more energy efficient as they do not continually heat and reheat water in a storage tank.

-Whether you select a water heater with a storage tank or a tankless unit, you will have to decide what source of energy it will use to heat the water.
-Both types of water heaters can be powered by electricity, propane or natural gas.
-The power source will be determined by the utilities that are available in your San Jose area.
+Whether you select a water heater with a storage tank or a tankless unit, you will have to decide what energy source it will use to heat the water.
+Both water heaters can run on electricity, propane, or natural gas.
+The power sources available to you depend on the public utilities available in your area.

 Electric models are less expensive to purchase and install.
-Gas models contain a burner unit that needs to be properly vented.
+Gas models contain a burner unit that needs proper ventilation.
 They may also be more efficient and cost less to operate.

 Check the energy rating on the water heaters to determine the most energy and cost-efficient design for your particular application.